Family Violence Allegations During Parenting Cases

 The court is required to take prompt action after a party has filed a Notice alleging that there has been family violence or child abuse, or that there is a risk of either occurring (section 67ZBB Family Law Act 1975).

-The court must consider whether any interim or procedural orders should be made, to:
+The court must consider whether any interim or procedural orders should be made, in order to:

 - Protect the child, or any of the parties, from abuse or family violence; and